kiriyaga-txfusion/zksync-web-era-docs/docs/tools/hardhat/hardhat-zksync-solc.md

 - `compilerPath` (optional) is a field with the path to the `zksolc` binary.
 By default, the binary in `$PATH` is used.
 - `libraries` if your contract uses non-inlinable libraries as dependencies, they have to be defined here.
 Learn more about [compiling libraries here](./compiling-libraries.md)
 - `missingLibrariesPath` (optional) serves as a cache that stores all the libraries that are missing or have dependencies on other libraries.
 A `hardhat-zksync-deploy` plugin uses this cache later to compile and deploy the libraries, especially when the `deploy-zksync:libraries` task is executed.
 Defaults to `./.zksolc-libraries-cache/missingLibraryDependencies.json`.
+- `fallbackOz` (optional) indicates that the compiler will try to recompile with `-Oz` if the bytecode is too large.
 - `isSystem` - required if contracts use enables Yul instructions available only for zkSync system contracts and libraries
 - `forceEvmla` - falls back to EVM legacy assembly if there is an issue with the Yul IR compilation pipeline.
 - `optimizer` - Compiler optimizations: